Accounts payable vs accounts receivable : Key differences

 A transparent and efficient AR process enhances customer relationships.
 Clear billing and prompt follow-up on payments contribute to customer satisfaction and loyalty.

-Making the payment process as seamless for your customers will directly impact your accounts receivables.
+Making the payment process as seamless and user-friendly for your customers will directly impact your accounts receivables.

 What are the challenges in managing accounts receivable?